MICLab-Unicamp/BTRSeg/README.md

 Also install DLPT, a personnal package of generic Deep Learning code.

                 sudo -H python3 -m pip install dlpt_installer/DLPT.whl

+## In notebook citations
+A small detail, to be able to see citations in the Jupyter Notebook (for local system use), perform the following commands:

+                sudo -H python3 -m pip install cite2c sudo -H python3 -m cite2c.install

 ## Additional requirements
 To be able to use your local GPU in this case you will need to have CUDA 10.2 and the corresponding cuDNN configured correctly.